henryrov/AVALANCHE/README.md

 What?
 =====
-A simple habit TUI habit tracker, written in Rust using [cursive](https://github.com/gyscos/cursive).
+A simple TUI habit tracker, written in Rust using [cursive](https://github.com/gyscos/cursive).

 How? (to install)
 =================